-4.1.1 Biaxial stress meter results
+4.1.1 Biaxial stressmeter results

-The readings are mostly stable.
+There are no or very small changes in stresses around canister holes 5 and 6.
+The readings, of the working sensors, are mostly stable.
 Some problems with noise that were noticed in previous periods can also be seen during this period.
-It seems that noise problems have decreased since last reported period.